 Environmental and social determinants of health

-Life expectancy at birth for the year 2021 was 80.2 years - higher than the average for the Region of the Americas - which represents an increase of 6.6 years over the value for the year 2000.
+Life expectancy at birth in 2023 was 77.6 years, higher than the average for the Region of the Americas and 4.3 years higher that in 2000.

 Maternal and child health

 Between 2000 and 2015, infant mortality decreased from 12.4 to 7.9 per 1 000 live births.
 This represents a decrease of 36.3%.
 The proportion of low-weight births (<2,500 grams) increased from 11.1% to 13% between the years 2003 and 2016.